MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> In Multiple Instance Learning (MIL), models are trained using bags of instances, where only a single label is provided for each bag.
 A bag label is often only determined by a handful of key instances within a bag, making it difficult to interpret what information a classifier is using to make decisions.
 In this work, we establish the key requirements for interpreting MIL models.
 We then go on to develop several model-agnostic approaches that meet these requirements.

 ## Open-World Learning

+- Understanding Open-Set Recognition by Jacobian Norm of Representation. [[paper]](https://arxiv.org/abs/2209.11436)
+  - Jaewoo Park, Hojin Park, Eunju Jeong, Andrew Beng Jin Teoh.
+  - Key Word: Open-Set Recognition; Out-of-Distribution Detection.
+  - <details><summary>Digest</summary> This paper analyzes this emergent phenomenon by observing the Jacobian norm of representation.
+We theoretically show that minimizing the intra-class distances within the known set reduces the Jacobian norm of known class representations while maximizing the inter-class distances within the known set increases the Jacobian norm of the unknown class.
+The closed-set metric learning thus separates the unknown from the known by forcing their Jacobian norm values to differ.
+We empirically validate our theoretical framework with ample pieces of evidence using standard OSR datasets.

 - Holistic Segmentation. [[paper]](https://arxiv.org/abs/2209.05407)
   - Stefano Gasperini, Frithjof Winkelmann, Alvaro Marcos-Ramiro, Micheal Schmidt, Nassir Navab, Benjamin Busam, Federico Tombari.